- A video intercom doorbell is a doorbell camera that allows for video communication with visitors.

 Since residents can use the app on their phones to control access to your building, you can do away with cumbersome in-unit monitors.

 Not only will that save you time and money installing in-unit devices, but it’ll also eliminate the need for complex wiring from the intercom to each in-unit device.
-With a wireless system, all you need is to connect the intercom to power, internet, and the door release mechanism.
+With a wireless system, all you need is to connect the intercom to power, the internet, and the door release mechanism.

 In addition to saving on maintenance fees, a cloud-based video intercom system will periodically update itself (similar to how apps on a smartphone update).
 This way, you’ll always have up-to-date software.